Report on the audit of the financial statements

 To identify risks of material misstatement due to fraud (“fraud risks”) we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-- Enquiring of management, the Audit and Risk Committee and internal audit and inspection of policy documentation as to the CCG’s high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the CCG’s channel for “whistleblowing”, as well as whether they have knowledge of any actual, suspected or alleged fraud.
+- Enquiring of management, the Audit and Risk Committee and inspection of policy documentation as to the CCG’s high-level policies and procedures to prevent and detect fraud, as well as whether they have knowledge of any actual, suspected or alleged fraud.

 - Assessing the incentives for management to manipulate reported expenditure as a result of the need to achieve statutory targets delegated to the CCG by NHS England.